-Do Demand Curves for Stocks Slope Down in the Long Run?
+Demand Curves for Stocks Slope Down in the Long Run: Evidence from the Chinese Split-Share Structure Reform

-This paper uses China’s Split-Share Structure Reform to overcome methodological limitations that have hampered previous understanding of the slope of long-term demand curves.
-The reform mandated the conversion of non-tradable local A-shares to tradable status and increased A-share float, but had no effect on foreign B-share float.
+This paper uses China’s Split-Share Structure Reform to study the slope of long-term demand curves.
+The reform increased local A-share float but did not affect foreign B-share float.
 Across firms, larger increases in A-share float lead to larger decreases in A-share price relative to B-share price, even up to around ten years after the reform, suggesting that demand curves slope down in the long run.
-Larger increases in float also lead to larger decreases in turnover and volatility, and demand curves are steeper when divergence of opinion is greater, consistent with the theory modeling investors with heterogeneous beliefs.
+Larger increases in float also lead to larger decreases in turnover and volatility, and demand curves are steeper when the divergence of opinion is greater, consistent with the theory modeling investors with heterogeneous beliefs.

 Keywords: Long-Term Demand Curve; Divergence of Opinion; Split-Share Structure Reform; A/B Share; Lack of Substitutes